Dell S3225QS Monitor Review

 6

 The Dell S3225QS is a budget-friendly 32-inch, 4k work monitor.
-Part of the Dell Plus series, it sits alongside the 27-inch Dell S2725QS, and it's lower-end than Dell S2725QC, which has extra perks, and the Dell S3225QC, which has more features and a different panel.
+Part of the Dell Plus series, it sits alongside the 27-inch Dell S2725QS, and it's lower-end than the Dell S2725QC, which has extra perks, and the Dell S3225QC, which has more features and a different panel.
 It replaces the Dell S3221QS, and despite also using a VA panel, it's very different than the older model.
-It has a flat screen instead of curved, and it comes with a higher 120Hz refresh rate with HDMI 2.1 ports.
+It features a flat screen instead of a curved one, and comes with a higher 120Hz refresh rate, along with HDMI 2.1 ports.
 It also has some features, like an ergonomic stand and built-in speakers, but it lacks a USB hub.

 Our Verdict